 Of course, newer vehicles are shiny and all over the commercials that you see on TV, but they are far from being lucrative to your average dealership.
 A profitable dealership needs several sources of income in order to function successfully.
 In fact, you might be surprised to learn that much of the income for a car dealership might not come from car sales at all!

-Newer vehicles “sell like hot cakes” – everyone is interested in updated technology and a shiny exterior.
+Newer vehicles “sell like hotcakes” – everyone is interested in updated technology and a shiny exterior.
 However, they also have the lowest profit margins.
 Customers come through the door, but buying a newer vehicle does not bring much profit on its own.
-In fact, NADA states that net profit margins for new vehicles dropped .4% in 2015.
+In fact, NADA states that net profit margins for new vehicles dropped by .4% in 2015.

 These are just some of the reasons why dealerships don’t make a majority of their profit from new vehicles.
 A successful dealership has multiple streams of income, and new cars would only make up a fraction of it.
 Larger margins are found in the used vehicle market.
-And tools such as Laser Appraiser Mobile and Laser Appraiser Dealer Studio can exponential improve those margins.
+And tools such as Laser Appraiser VIN Scanner and Laser Appraiser Dealer Studio can exponentially improve those margins.

 Let's face it...
 The manufacturers bind dealership profits for new vehicles...
 Laser Appraiser unleashes profit potentials for dealers utilizing the lucrative used-care market.